 Why ask this survey question?

-Assigning a numerical value to participants’ reactions provides a quick visual of their satisfaction with the site of the church retreat.
+Assigning a numerical value to participants’ reactions provides a quick visual of their satisfaction with the church retreat site

 Why ask this survey question?